000 (emergency telephone number)

-000 Emergency, also known as Triple Zero or Triple 0, and sometimes stylised Triple Zero (000), is the primary national emergency telephone number in Australia.
-The Emergency Call Service is operated by Telstra, and overseen by the Australian Communications and Media Authority (ACMA), and is intended only for use in life-threatening or time-critical emergencies.
+000 or Triple Zero is the primary national emergency telephone number in Australia and the Australian External Territories.
+Triple Zero calls are initially answered by a Telstra Emergency Access Service Point, then transferred to the requested state and territory emergency services organisations.
+The Triple Zero system is overseen by the Australian Communications and Media Authority (ACMA) and is intended only for use in life-threatening or time-critical emergencies that requires police, fire or ambulance.

-Other emergency telephone numbers in Australia are 112 for GSM mobile and satellite phones, which is answered by a Triple Zero (000) operator, and 106 for telecommunications device for the deaf (TDD) textphones.
-Calls to the emergency telephone number can be made even if a mobile phone is locked, no SIM card is required, and calls must be forwarded by network service providers even if the subscriber is barred from making calls due to billing issues.

-It is important to note that whilst dialling international emergency telephone number 112 from a mobile will connect to the Triple Zero operator, dialling 112 from a landline will not access the Triple Zero operator; 000 must be used from landlines.
-Furthermore, the 911 emergency telephone number as used in North America will also not gain access to the Triple Zero operator, either from mobile or landline telephone.
+When called on a mobile or satellite phone, the international standard emergency telephone number 112 will be redirected to Triple Zero (000).
+Other numbers including 911 may be answered, though this is strongly discouraged by the government.
+For people with a speech or hearing impairment, 106 can be called from a telecommunications device for the deaf (TDD) textphones.
+000 is the only emergency number that can be dialled from fixed lines including public payphones.
+No SIM card or calling credit is required to call emergency services, and national 'camp-on' arrangements mean that calls to Triple Zero will be passed through any available mobile network.

-For calls to the State Emergency Service (SES) about non–life-threatening situations, the Australia-wide telephone number 132 500 can be used.
+For non-life-threatening situations and natural disasters, the State Emergency Service (SES) number 132 500 should be called instead.
 For non-emergency calls to the police in Australia, 131 444 should be used.

 000 was also the emergency telephone number in Denmark and Finland until the introduction of the 112 number in 1993, and in Norway until 1986, when the emergency telephone numbers diverted to 001 for fire brigade, 002 for police and 003 for ambulance.
 Those Norwegian emergency telephone numbers changed in 1994 to 110, 112 and 113 respectively.